-Rodney Chatman

-Vice President of Public Safety and
+Rodney Chatman Vice President for Campus Safety

-Emergency Management

 DEPARTMENT OF PUBLIC SAFETY STAFFING, AUTHORITY AND JURISDICTION

 The Brown University Department of Public Safety (DPS) is a fully functioning police department and serves the Brown Community 24 hours a day, seven days a week, patrolling the campus to deter crime, develop community relations, and respond to calls for service and assistance.
 The department's mission emphasizes crime prevention, problem solving and joint officer-community responsibility.